C. Rajagopalachari: Contributions to literature and music

 An accomplished writer both in his mother tongue Tamil as well as English, Rajagopalachari was the founder of the Salem Literary Society and regularly participated in its meetings.
 In 1922, he published Siraiyil Tavam (Meditation in jail), a day-to-day account of his first imprisonment by the colonial government from 21 December 1921 to 20 March 1922.

 Rajagopalachari started the Tamil Scientific Terms Society in 1916, a group that coined new words in Tamil for terms connected to botany, chemistry, physics, astronomy and mathematics.
 It received a mixed reception because it relied on Sanskrit roots to coin new Tamil words.

 In 1951, he wrote an abridged retelling of the Mahabharata in English, followed by one of the Ramayana in 1957.
 Earlier, in 1961, he had translated Kambar's Tamil Ramayana into English.
 In 1965, he translated the Thirukkural into English and also wrote books on the Bhagavad Gita and the Upanishads in English as well as works on Socrates and Marcus Aurelius in Tamil.
 Rajagopalachari often regarded his literary works as the best service he had rendered to the people.
 In 1958, he was awarded the Sahitya Akademi Award for works in the Tamil language for his retelling of the Ramayana – Chakravarti Thirumagan.
 He was also one of the founders of the Bharatiya Vidya Bhavan, an organisation dedicated to the promotion of education and Indian culture.
 In 1959, the Bharatiya Vidya Bhavan published his book: "Hinduism: Doctrine and Way of Life".

-Apart from his literary works, Rajagopalachari also composed a devotional song Kurai Onrum Illai devoted to Lord Venkateswara, a song set to music and a regular at Carnatic concerts.
+Apart from his literary works, Rajagopalachari also composed a devotional song "Kurai Onrum Illai" devoted to Lord Venkateswara, a song set to music and a regular at Carnatic concerts.
 Rajagopalachari composed a benediction hymn sung by M. S. Subbulakshmi at the United Nations General Assembly in 1967.

+Personal life

+Rajagopalachari was known for his opposition to self‐indulgence.
+He was a strict vegetarian and a teetotaller.
+He was at one time secretary of the Prohibition League of India and managed the Congress party's anti-alcohol campaign.
+Rajagopalachari attended the 15th World Vegetarian Congress in 1957.

+In English he authored several books, Hinduism: Doctrine and Way of Life, The Voice of the Uninvolved and Fables and Short Stories.